 Our Museum was founded to enhance that story, and it exhibits some of the artefacts that were part of everyday life here.
-Contact us if you would like to know more or follow us on our social channels.
+Contact us if you would like to know more or follow us on Facebook or Twitter.
 We look forward to welcoming you.

 There is a lot to explore in the Portumna area and wider region from Portumna Castle and Gardens to the Forest Walk, and much more.

 The name “Port Omna” means the “port of the oak”.
 The town, with a population of about 2,000, is situated on the northern tip of Lough Derg on Ireland’s longest river, the Shannon.
 It was one of about 50 towns founded by the Normans who came to Ireland in 1169 and is one of the few points where the Shannon can be crossed.
 It is known that a ferry crossing the river had been in operation as early as 1333.
 The earliest evidence of settlement in the area dates from the Neolithic Age.
 A skeleton from this period was found in Stoneyisland Bog in 1931.